 In the preceding Tile figure, pay notice to the:

-To learn more about making great looking Tiles, see Guidelines for tiles and badges.
+To learn more about making great looking Tiles, see Tile design guidelines for Windows Phone.

 Using smaller targets